 - Students are not automatically contacted through the EARS system when an alert is submitted.
 The student will be highly encouraged by our office to contact the referring party to have appropriate conversations.

 The University of North Texas is taking action to address food insecurity among its students, and is doing so with a vision of partnership and community building.
 The Dean of Students Office has established a pantry that will provide an accessible on-campus food source for students in need.
-The food pantry launched at the start of the spring 2015 semester and is currently housed in Crumley Hall.
+The food Pantry presented by Kroger launched at the start of the spring 2015 semester and is currently housed in Crumley Hall.

 Green Dot is a national program built on the premise that everyone can measurably and systematically reduce violence within any given community.
 This program focuses fundamentally on the productive power of bystanders, on those of us who witness power-based violence between others.
 In instances of harmful or violent words, actions, or behaviors, bystanders have a choice to ignore & accept the abuse (what we call a "red dot") or intervene & address the violence (a "green dot").

 The Dean of Students Office is available to assist students who are facing housing insecurity by removing barriers through a variety of services such as referrals to community resources/shelters, connections to financial resources, discussion of housing resources, connections to the UNT Food Pantry, and the Operation of the Loads of Love program.

 The University of North Texas promotes student health and safety through the use of Get Inclusive, a mandatory program for all new incoming freshman and transfer students.
 Get Inclusive provides a comprehensive baseline course that educates students about the important elements of Identity and Inclusion, Consent and Sexual Violence (including Bystander Intervention), Hazing and Bullying, and Alcohol and other drugs.

 The Dean of Students Office holds an annual memorial service called Flight Memorial.
 Flight Memorial is a time for the UNT community to honor all faculty, staff, students, and alumni who have passed away during the last year.